-The detonation of dynamite in shot holes could potentially damage water aquifers, including private landowner wells.
+The detonation of dynamite in shot holes could potentially damage private landowner wells.
 The incidence of this type of damage is very rare, but the costs of remediating this type of damage could include the drilling of a replacement water well.
 Pulse mitigates this risk by adhering to appropriate setback distances.
 In addition, Pulse tests private landowner wells both before and after field operations for flow rates and quality, in order to accurately assess whether or not there has been any damage.

-The drilling of shot holes or the detonation of dynamite in shot holes could cause underground water to be released and flow to the surface (a flowing hole).
-Pulse mitigates this risk by plugging any flowing holes with bentonite to stop the flow of water to the surface.
+The drilling of shot holes or the detonation of the dynamite has the potential to cause underground water to be released and flow to the surface (a flowing hole).
+Pulse mitigates this risk by following industry best practices which includes plugging any flowing holes with bentonite to stop the flow of water to the surface.